 Professor Alfred Swaine Taylor & the Dawn of Forensic Science

-To listen to Helen Barrell on Talk Radio Europe with Dave Hodgson and read her interviews with novelist Lizzie Lamb and with author Verity Holloway click here
+To Listen to Helen Barrell on Talk Radio Europe with Dave Hodgson, and on BBC Essex with Tony Fisher, and to read her interviews with novelist Lizzie Lamb, author Verity Holloway and crime novelist Jane Isaac click here

 If there was a suspected poisoning in Victorian Britain, Professor Alfred Swaine Taylor was one of the toxicologists whose opinion would be sought.
 A surgeon and chemist at Guy’s Hospital in London, he used new techniques to search human remains for evidence that had previously been unseen.
 As well as finding telltale crystals of poison in test tubes, he could identify blood on clothing and weapons, and he used hair and fibre analysis to catch killers.

 Taylor is perhaps best remembered as an expert witness at one of Victorian England’s most infamous trials – that of William Palmer, ‘The Rugeley Poisoner’.
 The case of the strychnine that wasn’t there haunted Taylor, setting up controversial rivalries with other scientists that would last decades.
 It overshadowed his involvement in hundreds of other intriguing cases, such as The Waterloo Bridge Mystery; The Great Fire of Newcastle and Gateshead; and the investigation into female impersonators, Boulton and Park.
 Crime struck even at the heart of Taylor’s own family, when his nephew’s death became the focus of The Eastbourne Manslaughter.